Equine-Assisted Psychotherapy (EAP)

-Equine-assisted psychotherapy (EAP) is an emerging treatment modality that utilizes horse-handling activities to generate powerful therapeutic metaphors-metaphors, symbolic and that reflect how each individual relates to self and others.
-With the support of peers and Rites equine specialist and attending clinical therapist, students examine these metaphors to gain insight into their fears, habits, and unconscious ways of relating.
-As issues arise within the equine setting, students have en-vivo opportunities to work toward the understanding and healing of those issues.
+Equine-assisted psychotherapy (EAP) is an emerging treatment modality that utilizes horse-handling activities to generate powerful therapeutic symbolic metaphors that reflect how each individual relates to self and others.
+With the support of peers, and Rites equine specialist and an attending clinical therapist, students examine these metaphors to gain insight into their fears, habits, and unconscious ways of relating.
+As issues arise within the equine setting, students have opportunities to work toward the understanding and healing of those issues.

-The Phoenix Rising Heroic Journey Program is the equine assisted psychotherapy part of the larger Heroic Journey Program that helps to bring each client back to a healthier more holistic sense of self.
+The equine assisted psychotherapy part of the larger Heroic Journey Program that helps to bring each client back to a healthier more holistic sense of self.
 The main goal of this program is to bring the client back into a state of balance so that they can value themselves and allow themselves to change and make new decisions about how to live their lives.

 From Victim to Victory

-The Phoenix Rising Victim to Victory Program is the equine assisted psychotherapy part of the larger Trauma Program that is a main component used by all clients who enter the facility.
+Victim to Victory is the equine assisted psychotherapy part of the larger Trauma Program that is a main component used by all clients who enter the facility.

 Helpless to Health